zero-one-group/geni/README.md

      ;; returns a seq of seqs - must zipmap with col names to get maps
 ```

-Geni handles all the interop in the background - `(collect dataframe)` returns a seq of maps.
+Geni handles all the interop in the background - `(collect dataframe)` returns a seq of maps, where the keys are keywordised and nested structs are collected as nested maps.

 Finally, Geni supports various Clojure (or Lisp) idioms by making some functions variadic (`+`, `<=`, `&&`, etc.) and providing functions with Clojure analogues that are not available in Spark such as `remove`.
 For example: